confidentjohn/spotify-smart-playlists/README.md

 ---

 ## 17. Known Limitations

 - ⚠️ **Rate-limited API**: While handled via retries, high-frequency jobs may still delay
 - 🔍 **Missing metadata**: Tracks with no `album_id` or orphaned metadata may be skipped
 - 🧑‍🤝‍🧑 **Personal use only**: Built for personal Spotify accounts; not tested for team or shared environments
 - 🗑️ **No web UI deletion**: Playlists must be deleted directly in Spotify

+---

+## 18. Web UI Overview

+The Flask-based Web UI provides a user-friendly dashboard to manage Spotify syncing and smart playlists without needing to run scripts manually.
+It's designed to make playlist generation, rule editing, and log viewing simple and accessible.

+### Key Features

+- 🎛️ **Playlist Dashboard** (`/dashboard/playlists`)
+  - View all playlists stored in the database
+  - Create new playlists with custom rules
+  - View playlist metadata and last synced status
+  - Launch manual syncs

+- 🧩 **Rule-Based Playlist Builder**
+  - Enter JSON-formatted rules directly into the UI
+  - Rules are stored in the database (`jsonb` field)
+  - Used to generate playlists dynamically via backend sync

+- 📅 **Manual Sync Endpoints**
+  - Trigger any sync job manually via the browser:
+    - `/sync-saved-albums`
+    - `/sync-album-tracks`
+    - `/sync-liked-tracks`
+    - `/sync-liked-tracks-full`
+    - `/run-tracker`
+    - `/update-dynamic-playlists`

+- 🔐 **OAuth Management**
+  - Handles token refresh and authorization securely
+  - Refresh token stored and reused for all backend tasks

+The UI is hosted via Render and can be used both as a trigger surface for GitHub Actions-based automation and a control center for playlist logic and diagnostics.